-The side profile emphasizes the midengine layout.
+The side profile emphasises the midengine layout.
 The wheel arches are large, designed for wheels up to 20 inches in size.
-One thing is clear: the new 718 models were not intended for the shelter of the garage, but for the pleasure of driving.
+One thing is clear: the 718 models were not intended for the shelter of the garage, but for the pleasure of driving.
 That’s precisely why the contouring on the doors purposefully directs headwind into the large air intakes on either side of the car.
-This ensures the optimum supply of air to the new turbocharged engines, a basis for their powerful forward thrust.
+This provides the optimum supply of air to the new turbocharged engines, a basis for their powerful forward thrust.

 Another sporty detail: new exterior mirrors with v-shaped mirror base.

-The rear of the new 718 models is an expression of superlative sporty performance – and of the superlative performance of our designers.
+The rear of the 718 models is an expression of superlative sporty performance – and of the superlative performance of our designers.
 It is more cleanly defined, more pared back.

 And yet it’s anything but conformist.
 The taillights are slimline, their inner workings fashioned three-dimensionally.
 Four LED brake spot lights are incorporated into each of the horizontal rear light units.
 Between the two taillights, an accent trim makes the rear end look even wider.

 The wing above extends automatically at a speed of 120 km/h, reducing lift to provide even better roadholding performance.